2017 Project – Devon Remembers

 Song-writing workshops and sessions will start in January.
 The idea is that each Rough Music Orchestra and each Voices in Common Choir will learn one item each and we will be recruiting a core team of singers and players over next term.
 Then we will have three separate concerts, featuring the core team and the choirs/orchestras from the area.
 We are aiming for concerts in Paignton, Honiton and Barnstaple.

+There will be opportunities for both singers and instrumentalists as part of the ‘core team’, and the three concerts will feature local choirs and orchestras in support.
 Please contact us if you’d like to get involved in the Devon Remembers project.

 In addition to its Regular Group and Project work, Wren runs a wide range of other Special Events, each of which offers participants the chance to stretch themselves and explore new opportunities,

 Here is what we have planned for 2017 – click on the links for more information, which will be updated as we confirm more of the details.

 ‘Shore To Shore Revisited’ is a lecture, recital and concert tour given by Newfoundland’s Jim Payne and Devon’s Paul Wilson and Marilyn Tucker of Wren Music.
 Together they will be exploring songs they have shared for over thirty years – songs that demonstrate the cultural and musical links between the county of Devon and the former Dominion of Newfoundland.
 Many people in Newfoundland, who took the Devon songs with them, can trace their ancestry to Devon.
 In this series, the three performers compare and contrast various versions from both sides of the Atlantic.

 You can find out more, including the dates of the lectures and concerts by clicking on the 'Devon Newfoundland Story' icon ..... or click here for the Devon-Newfoundland Story blog.